IrdinaZahari/20251R0136COSE47101/Classification/Classification game #2.md

-tudent Time Management Classification (UniGame Dataset)
+Student Time Management Classification (UniGame Dataset)

 This classification is used to classify students based on whether they are likely to **need time management support**.
 The classification is based on survey features such as GPA, sleep patterns, class attendance, gaming habits, social time, and fatigue symptoms.